The West Highland Way Hike takes you on a journey through Scotland's spectacular highland landscape.

 If you're interested in taking on this world-famous long distance hiking trail then have a look through this comprehensive guide to find out everything you need to know about the West Highland Way Hike.

 Established in 1980, the West Highland Way was Scotland's first long distance hiking trail and is now a part of the International Appalachian Trail.
+For the US Appalachian Trail see this page.

 The trail is an incredible adventure through Scotland's diverse scenery that gets more and more striking as you travel further into the hilly highlands.